 Who are you in the LL community?
 I’m the Senior Community Manager, primary liaison between DFTBA and the Discord team, manage the Discord/LL help email, and assist the tech managers as needed — basically, I do a bit of everything!
-Marble is technically my home shelf, but I float around everywhere to check in on things!
+Marble, Forest, and Cygnus are technically my home shelves, but I float around everywhere to check in on things!

 What drew you to your shelf?
 I like to say that I have no specific “aesthetic” because my interests are so varied and I like so many different things that don’t really form a cohesive list of interests or style, but the design for Marble immediately drew me in because it has a classic vibe that I love, especially as a glasses-wearing writer who loves typewriters.
+I also love anything with a space aesthetic, which drew me to Cygnus, and I’m a sucker for vintage maps and traveling aesthetics, which made me love Forest.
 In reality, though, my bookshelves are typically closer to a Tulip-style level of organizational chaos.

 How have you helped out in your communities, both online and off?
-In Nerdfighteria specifically, I’m a mod in and technically created Tuataria, I served on the 2018 and 2019 Advisory Boards for the Project for Awesome, and I’m also a mod in the official Complexly Patrons server that houses the Discords for all of Complexly’s Patreons.
+In Nerdfighteria specifically, I’m a mod in and technically created Tuataria, I have served on the Advisory Board for the Project for Awesome every year since its inception in 2018, and I’m also a mod on the Vlogbrothers YouTube channel and the official Complexly Patrons server that houses the Discord space for all of Complexly’s Patreons.
 In Tuataria, I’ve frequently worked on projects like the yearly Kindness Challenge, which benefits both online and offline communities.

 Offline, I’ve been a long-time volunteer at my church, doing everything from childcare to tech management.

 What is your favourite Life’s Library Book?
 Outside of LL, what is your go-to genre?
-Being an English major and taking 21 credits a semester means that I’ve unfortunately fallen behind pretty hard on LL reading and haven’t gotten to finish all of the books yet, but so far my favorite would probably have to be If You Come Softly.
-It was deeply impactful to me and came to me at a time in my life where I needed a story that full of love and hope, especially when combined with the sequel.
+So far, my favorite would probably have to be If You Come Softly.
+It was deeply impactful to me and came to me at a time in my life where I needed a story that full of love and hope but still full of honesty, especially when combined with the sequel.

 Outside of LL, my go-to genre is definitely fantasy/sci-fi.
 Six of Crows by Leigh Bardugo is probably my current favorite non-Green brothers book, and that’s mostly because it hits everything about fantasy that I love and has disability rep!

 Where is your favorite place to read?
 My favorite place to read is probably my bed.
-My bed is probably the comfiest place in existence, and I have the perfect light for reading on my headboard’s shelf, so reading in my bed, curled up under my weighted blanket and with just my little light above my bed and maybe a strand or two of Christmas lights turned on is somewhere almost nowhere else can compare to.
+My bed is probably the comfiest place in existence, and I have the perfect light for reading on my headboard’s shelf, so reading in my bed, curled up under my weighted blanket and with just my little light above my bed and maybe a strand or two of Christmas lights turned on is something that reading almost anywhere else could never compare to.

 Who are you in the LL community?
 I’m the Community and Internal Communications Manager!
 Chamomile is my home shelf, but you’ll also see me floating around in Cygnus, Pearl, and Quartz, and probably popping in around all the other shelves’ #lounge channels.